-EA users supported principally by EA-ARC staff are all those carrying out research based in any Japanese, Taiwanese or Korean research institutions or universities.
+EA users supported principally by EA ARC staff are all those carrying out research based in any Japanese, Taiwanese or Korean research institutions or universities.
 Pls who belong to institutions or universities outside any Executives and choose the preferred ARC as EA are also supported by the EA ARC.
-However, Taiwan-based researchers can select, via the ALMA science portal that their principal support be based in either the East-Asian, or North-American ARCs, to which their observing time will be allocated.
-Further information about the Taiwan office can be found at: https://alma.asiaa.sinica.edu.tw.
+However, Taiwan-based researchers can select, via the ALMA Science Portal that their principal support be based in either the East Asian, or North American ARCs.
+Further information about the office in Taiwan can be found at: https://alma.asiaa.sinica.edu.tw.